moskytw/clime/docs/index.rst

 The main features:

 1. It works well with zero configuration.
 Free you from the configuration hell.
-2. Docstrings (i.e., help texts) is just configurations.
-When you finish a docstring, a configuration of aliases and metavars are also finished.
+2. Docstring (i.e., help text) is just configuration.
+When you finish your docstring, the configuration of aliases and metavars is also finished.
-3. It generates usages for each command automatically.
+3. It generates usage for each command automatically.

 It is a better choice than the heavy `optparse` or `argparse` for most of CLI tasks.